nolanlawson/dotjs-2016/readme.md

 can register background services that stay awake whenever your device is on, and can do whatever they want, draining your battery in the background.
 You wouldn't want every web site you visit to have those same powers.

+In fact, even these slides have a service worker!
+This is the kind of thing every web site can happily add without worrying about becoming a tragedy of the commons situation.

 --

 * Only HTTPS